hikemalliday/STABLESElectron2/README.md

 # stableselectron2

-Re-factor of StableElectron.
+Re-factor of StablesElectron.
 Much more performant, removed feature bloat, and the code base is much nicer, meaning I'll be able to open it up a year from now and understand what is going on.

 Vintage UI look / feel for this iteration.
 Used html + css for most components this round, rather than relying on MUI.
 I did however use MUI for the left and right page buttons, though.